 - Ceramic stains are more stable and in general, considered safer to use than raw oxides.
 They have been prefired, and they are often mixed with other materials that make them leach less when glaze fired.

-Never the less, they do contain metal oxides and glaze can leach metals from stains as they are being fired.
+Nevertheless, they do contain metal oxides and glaze can leach metals from stains as they are being fired.
 As such, it’s recommended that you lab test ceramics that are being used for anything more than decorative purposes.
 Getting your pottery lab tested is relatively straightforward.
-See this article for information about how and where to get your pottery safety checked.
+See this organization for information about how to get your pottery safety checked.

 In one way, the difference between oxides and stains in pottery is quite simple.
 Stains are simply oxides that have been processed to make them stable and to provide a wider range of colors.
 However, oxides have multiple uses in ceramics, whereas stains are largely used as colorants.
 Also, the chemistry behind how oxides and stains behave is complex, and perhaps best left to the chemists amongst us.
 That would be an interesting Venn diagram – I wonder what the cross over between potter’s and chemists looks like!

 If you enjoyed this post, please share it!